 - Equip students with the coping strategies

-The program, combined with the same Victorian Curriculum used in mainstream schools, prepares the student for a successful re-integrate into the mainstream school system.
+The program, combined with the same Australian Curriculum used in mainstream schools, prepares the student for a successful re-integrate into the mainstream school system.

 Helen Barrett, Principal of The Cheshire School